jorisparet/partycls/README.md

 ![](https://raw.githubusercontent.com/jorisparet/partycls/master/data/snapshots/grains_labels.png)

 The results are also written to a set of files including a labeled trajectory file and additional information on the clustering results.
-The whole workflow can be easily tuned and customized, check out the [tutorials](https://github.com/jorisparet/partycls/tree/master/tutorial) to see how and for further examples.
+The whole workflow can be tuned and customized, check out the [tutorials](https://github.com/jorisparet/partycls/tree/master/tutorial) to see how and for further examples.

-We can restrict the analysis to specific a subset of particles by adding filters.
-Say we have a binary mixture composed of particles with types A and B, and are only interested in the angular correlations of B particles in the left side of the box (with respect to x-axis):
+Thanks to a flexible system of filters, partycls makes it easy to restrict the analysis to a given subset of particles based on arbitrary particle properties.
+Say we have a binary mixture composed of particles with types A and B, and we are only interested in analyzing the bond angles of B particles in a vertical slice:

 ```python
 from partycls import Trajectory